SarveshBajaj/Summarify/README.md

 By default, Summarify uses a local HuggingFace model for summarization.
 You can also configure it to use OpenAI or Anthropic Claude models:

+1. **Using the UI (Recommended)**:
+   - Click the "Settings" button in the web interface or Chrome extension
+   - Enter your API keys in the settings modal
+   - API keys are encrypted before being stored in the database
+   - Each user can have their own API keys

-1. Set API keys using the API endpoint:
+2. Set API keys using the API endpoint:
    ```sh
    # For OpenAI
    curl -X POST http://localhost:8080/api-keys \